brodycj/sqlite-batch-connection-core-pro-free-2020-01-unstable-0x/README.md

 ## build notes

-- Makefiles are designed to fetch and extract recent SQLite amalgamation, as needed to build test programs, NDK library, and Cordova demo.
+- Makefiles are designed to fetch and extract recent SQLite amalgamation as needed to build test programs, NDK library, and Cordova demo.